Article > What is Inventory Accuracy? Calculate, Track & Improve

 What is Inventory Accuracy Percentage?

-Inventory accuracy percentage is a measure of how closely a company’s recorded inventory levels match the actual physical inventory levels.
-It is calculated by subtracting the actual physical inventory count from the recorded inventory count, dividing the result by the recorded inventory count, and then multiplying the result by 100 to get a percentage.
-For example, if a company’s recorded inventory count is 1,000 units and the actual physical count is 950 units, the inventory accuracy percentage would be calculated as follows:
+This metric gauges how closely a company’s documented stock levels align with the actual physical stock.
+It’s computed by contrasting the actual physical stock count with the recorded data, dividing the difference in physical inventory counting by the recorded count, and multiplying the result by 100 to get a percentage.
+For instance, if the documented stock count is 1,000 units and the actual count is 950 units, the inventory accuracy percentage is 95%.
+This indicates that the records are accurate for 95% of the stock.

 What is the Average Inventory Accuracy?

-The average inventory accuracy can vary widely depending on the industry, business size, and the specific inventory management practices of a company.
-However, studies have shown that the average inventory accuracy rate for most businesses typically ranges around 65%.
-This means that many businesses have room for improvement in their inventory management processes to achieve higher levels of accuracy.
-By implementing best practices and regularly monitoring inventory accuracy, businesses can continue to improve their accuracy rates over time.
+The typical inventory accuracy varies based on industry, business scale, and specific inventory management practices.
+Research indicates that the average accuracy rate for most businesses hovers around 65%.
+This suggests ample room for improvement for many businesses.
+By embracing best practices and routinely monitoring and improving inventory accuracy, businesses can progressively enhance their accuracy rates.

 A banner for the footer of a blog that asks that for more information, you can contact us at ShipHero